Rosalien/datasetArchiveApp/Readme.md

 <!-- badges: end -->

 Shiny app to extract dataset archive from SNO-Tourbières database with two formats :

 	- Theia/OZCAR : zip file of data by variable and metadata (ISO19115/INSPIRE, O&M and DataCite)
-	- Zenodo : zip file by dataset and metadata (ISO19115/INSPIRE, O&M and DataCite)
+	- Zenodo : zip file by dataset and metadata (ISO19115/INSPIRE, O&M and DataCite).
+Use to create DOI in [ZENODO](https://www.zenodo.org/communities/sno_tourbieres_data)

 ## Installation

-You can install the released version of dataAccessApp with:
+You can install the released version of datasetArchiveApp with:

 ``` r
 devtools::install_github("Rosalien/datasetArchiveApp")